FinTech

 Set the initial mobile banking app features

 Consider the key features in advance to help your project fight off the competition and meet users' needs.
 For example, the target audience may fall in love with a user-friendly interface, simple navigation, and efficient design, which will allow the app to break into the top marketplace charts.
+If you struggle with defining a profitable and perspective niche for a project, you may consider checking open banking ideas first.

 Demand for mobile banking features